Tables

 Use row and column headers

-When creating a table, it is required for accessibility to include table headers (both row and column headers) that properly label the information its relative column and row contains.
+When creating a table, it is required for accessibility to include table headers (both row and column headers are preferred) that properly label the information its relative column and row contains.
 As stated within the Web Accessibility Tutorials — Table Concepts:

 Header cells must be marked up with <th>, and data cells with <td> to make tables accessible.
 For more complex tables, explicit associations may be needed using scope, id, and headers attributes.